dehancer/armadillo-code/README.md

 The OpenBLAS and Intel MKL libraries are generally the fastest.

-**Caveat:** Windows and MSVC are poor platforms for scientific/engineering development.
-The MSVC compiler has a multitude of bugs and produces low-performance executables.
+**Caveat:**
-For any serious and/or performance critical work, we recommend using a Linux based operating system:
+for any high performance scientific/engineering workloads, we strongly recommend using a Linux based operating system:
   * Fedora  http://fedoraproject.org/
   * Ubuntu  http://www.ubuntu.com/
   * CentOS  http://centos.org/